marceldobehere/Marcel-Engine/Documentation.md

 #### Player Object
 The Player SubObject doesnt need any initialisation.
+Its ActiveObjectTypeNumber is 1.
 You can access the Player SubObject like this:
 ```csharp
 Test.Player